-Contracted by ESRIN, ECMWF is involved in the global validation and monitoring of geophysical products from the ERS-2 satellite.
+Contracted by ESA/ESRIN, ECMWF is involved in the global validation and monitoring of geophysical products from the ERS-2 satellite.
 The parameters under consideration are the fast delivery (FD) surface wind speed and significant wave height products from the Radar Altimeter instrument (URA product), wave products from the Synthetic Aperture Radar instrument (UWA product) and surface wind speed and direction from the Scatterometer (UWI product).
 Validation is performed against corresponding parameters from the ECMWF atmospheric and wave model data as well as in-situ wave buoys, whenever possible.

-The project (15988/02/I-LG), which runs from 1 April 2002 to 31 March 2004, is the continuation of previous contracts with ESTEC.
-This note is an interim report on the activities performed within the scope of this contract.
-Besides, an overview of the performance of the URA, UWA and UWI products obtained from standardized monitoring tools, a description of dedicated scientific research is included.
-The considered period are the last five years with special attention to the beginning of 2002 until April 2003.
+The project (15988/02/I-LG), which ran from 1 April 2002 to 31 March 2004, is the continuation of previous contracts initiated with ESTEC.
+This note is the final report on the activities performed within the scope of this contract.
+As well as an overview of the performance of the URA, UWA and UWI products obtained from standardized monitoring tools, a description of dedicated scientific research is included.
+The period considered is roughly the last five years, with special attention to the last two years.
 For this latter period, the attitude control of the ERS-2 platform was performed in zero-gyro mode (ZGM), which was installed after an on-board failure in January 2001.
 It led to degradations of data quality of all three products.
+After 21 June 2003, ERS-2 lost its global coverage permanently due to the failure of both on-board tape recorders.
+However, the remaining coverage (North Atlantic and western coasts of North America) provides valuable data for assimilation in atmospheric models.

 The degradation of altimeter and SAR wave data due to ZGM piloting was acceptable.
 Data received from these instruments seems to be stable and of good quality, especially since March 2002.
 In general, apart from the overestimation of small wave heights, altimeter wave heights are rather stable and of good quality.
 A quadruple collocation (ERS altimeter, buoy, model hindcast and model analysis) exercise over the whole years of 2000 and 2001 suggests a relative error in altimeter wave heights of about 7%.
 This was further confirmed by a quintuple collocation (ENVISAT RA-2 Ku-band, ERS altimeter, buoy, model first guess and model analysis) exercise between July 2002 and March 2003.
 Altimeter wind speeds suffered from serious degradations during several intervals since early 2000.
-Apart from those intervals the wind product is rather acceptable.
+Apart from those intervals the wind product is acceptable.

 The SAR wave height data passed through several phases of performance.
-Although, degradation at one stage in the past can be attributed to an incorrect calibration factor in the inversion software used at ECMWF, others may be related, but not with a strong support, to the ERS stability due to the loss of the gyroscopes.
+Although degradation at one stage in the past can be attributed to an incorrect calibration factor in the inversion software used at ECMWF, other problems may be related to the ERS stability due to the loss of the gyroscopes.